GabDug/Efrei-L1-ProjectHangman/Report.md

 print(l)
 ```
-For this one we're asking the user what word does he want to replace and with which word by using two input.
+For this one we're asking the user what word does he want to replace and with which word by using `input()`.
-Then we're trying whit all the possibility of the array by using a for loop of the lenth of the array then we print it.
+Then we replace it in all the elements of the array by using a for loop of the length of the array.

-3. h)
+##### 3. h)
 ```python
 l = ["Salut", "les", "$w_1$", "Anticonstitutionnellement", "SALUT"] l2 = []